Compare and book car hire from over 1,700 brands in over 45,000 locations

 cards, your deposit will be totally withdrawn from your account and later refunded.

-For more information on why you need a credit card to hire a car, click here.
+For more information on why you need a credit card to rent a car, click here.

 As long as there is no reported damage or extra fees that must be settled, the deposit will